jmcbroome/automated-lineage-json/README.md

 # automated-lineage-json
-Streamlit webapp for the annotation of Nextstrain Auspice v2 JSON with
+Streamlit webapp for the automated annotation of Nextstrain Auspice v2 JSON with lineage designations.

 ## Summary